albertpardo/1.5-Java_Utils/README.md

 ### Level 1 - Exercise 5

 This exercise must be executed on terminal.
-Follow those steps:
+Follow those steps :

-1. `cd src/level1ex5`
+1. Go to `level1ex5` folder : `cd src/level1ex5`
 2. `javac *.java` for compile on console.
 3. `cd ..`
 4. `java level1ex5.SerializerTestInJava` for run the program.

+### Level 2 - Exercise 1

+This exercise must be executed on terminal.
+Follow those steps :

+1. Go to `level2ex1` folder : `cd src/level2ex1`
+2. `javac *.java` for compile on console.
+3. `cd ..`
+4. `java level2ex1.Main` for run the program.